Andersolind/webpack/README.md

-**WIP: This is just the beginning of our test-app™**
+# IndigoJS

-As we're attempting to work backwards, the idea is `test-app` will be a companion to the framework used to help flush out developer use cases.
+As we're attempting to work backwards, the idea is **test-app** will be a companion to the **framework** used to help flush out developer use cases.
 As these are refined we'll eventully abstract the framework to it's own folder.
+We may move the **test-app** to it's own repo.

+### Test App

+WIP: This is just the beginning.
+We could document use cases here?

-**WIP: To get up and running**
+**To get up and running**

 - Add a `.env` file to the `test-app` directory with the following content